evmckinney9/transpile_benchy/README.md

 ### Selected Benchmark Suite

 The main benchmark suite that we will use for this project is [QASMBench](https://github.com/pnnl/QASMBench).
 It provides a long list of qasm files which serve as an excellent resource for running various transpilation configurations.
+Other submodules will be included as well, provided they contain qasm files not already included in QASMBench.

 ![initial_plot](images/transpile_benchy_small.svg)